 Insider trading concerns are real.
 On Feb.
 25, Kalshi disclosed its first public enforcement actions: a MrBeast video editor was fined ~$20,000 for trading on non-public information, and a political candidate was banned for betting on his own race.
 Kalshi says it has opened 200 insider trading investigations in the past year.
 The CFTC issued an enforcement advisory the same day, asserting its authority to police illegal trading on prediction markets.

 The political backdrop matters.
 The Trump administration's CFTC has been favorable to prediction markets, dropping the original appeal against Kalshi and filing amicus briefs in multiple cases defending federal jurisdiction.
 CFTC Chair Michael Selig wrote in a Wall Street Journal op-ed that the agency will "no longer sit idly by while overzealous state governments undermine the agency's exclusive jurisdiction."
-But state regulators, tribal governments, and state attorneys general are pushing back hard.
+But state regulators, tribal governments, and state attorneys general are pushing back hard — now with criminal charges.
 Donald Trump Jr. is a strategic advisor to Kalshi and Polymarket.

 Upcoming Court Dates